wroughtironkite/odin-recipes/README.md

-This is me trying to do the first project in the Odin Project, consisting of a simple webpage with hyperlinks to different recipe pages, set up as an unordered list.
+Welcome to my janky recipes project for the Odin Project.
 I don't know how to code.